Mushroom-Daemon/doks/content/writing/writing_tips/curiosity.md

 What do you think the *most important* part of persuasive writing is?

+How Bob made $10K in 14 days making only an hour of phone calls a day.

 Could it be the unique benefits of your product, service, or position?
 That seems like a good one.
 Or how about the aspirational identity of your prospect&mdash;their underlying desires?
 That's a big deal.
 Or, wait a minute, maybe it's all simpler than that. ... it's a set of guarantees that'll just knock their fucking socks off and leave them chomping at the bit for more.
 Is that it?

 Nah.
 I mean, those things are cool and all&mdash;and they certainly do help&mdash;but they pale in comparison to what *truly* matters in persuasive writing.
 Ready for the secret?
 Here it is.